Rahimullah of Baraikhali: Chief of Baraikhali

 The local farmers had become victims of oppression and looting as a result of the lathial forces of Dennis Haley, the manager of the Morrel Estate.
 Henry Morrel had established an indigo factory (nil kuthi) in the area, and Haley began to force the local peasantry to assist in the plantation of indigo.
 After his father's death, Rahimullah became the chief of a group of rebel farmers in the area.
 Already a trained lathial (stick-fighter) himself, Rahimullah rose to popularity.
 Along with his eight brothers, Rahimullah cultivated 1400 bighas of land.
 As a result, he was summoned by Robert Morrel but instead of obeying, he chased Morrel's footmen away.
 Morrel then sent his personal attendant to negotiate with Rahimullah, but he refused to visit the Morrel Estate.
-Thus, a meeting between the two parties was held in a large boat which lay between the two areas.
+Thus, a meeting between the two parties was held in a large boat that lay between the two areas.
 Robert Morrel asked Rahimullah to pay rent for the cultivated land to which he refused.
-Footmen were sent once more to Rahimullah after that, to which he sent a wooden box containing ripped woman's shoes instead of money.
+Footmen were sent once more to Rahimullah after that, to which he sent a wooden box containing ripped women's shoes instead of money.

 Robert Morrel's brother, Henry Morrel, decided to change the approach to suppressing Rahimullah.
 Henry conspired with Rahimullah's associate and neighbour, Mamun Taluqdar, promising to give him land.
 On 21 November 1861, Mamun Taluqdar assisted by hundreds of Morrel's lathials infiltrated Rahimullah's territory.
 Rahimullah attempted to resist such oppression by courageously forming his own resistance force and building a fort.
 The resistance ensued a fierce clash between both sides.
 Haley's forces fled eventually fled the battlefield after the death of their sardar, Rāmdhan Mālo, and seven others.
 Dennis Haley and Henry Morrel were captured and sent to Rahimullah but were released after they promised to never invade his land again.